Berg en Dal

 On the northern and southern sides dry riverbeds and a dam border the camp.
 There are large trees along the streams and dry riverbeds.
 Special care has been taken to preserve the natural vegetation in the camp.
 Berg-en-Dal is also the only camp set in a rugged mountain environment.

-The area hosts white rhino, kudu, impala, giraffe, elephant, reedbuck, klipspringer, grey rhebok and warthog.
+The area hosts white rhino, kudu, impala, giraffe, elephant, reedbuck, klipspringer, zebras,grey rhebok and warthog.

 Leopard are seen regularly in the region - some lucky people have even seen them drinking at the dam in front of the camp.
-Wild dog are also found in the area.
-Lion are usually found in the lower plains on the roads to Skukuza and Crocodile Bridge.
+Wild dogs are also found in the area and lions near the camp on both sides of the s10 trail.

 ACTIVITIES AT BERG EN DAL